Developer: Konami Publisher: Konami Release: 12/4/87 Genre: Action RPG

 I like nonlinear games but Dragon Scroll goes about it the wrong way.
 The Legend of Zelda guides you to the first dungeon and from there can surmise that this is how the game progresses.
 There are dungeons in this game but many of them only house items that restore your magic or sometimes health.
 The game name drops locations but until you actually kill someone and they mention it you have no idea where you are.
 The world has five zones so there is a lot of ground to cover.
 The eight books can be anywhere; at least two are sitting in chests that are right in the overworld!
 Once you have collected a book the UI does not indicate which ones are in your possession.
 You will need to keep your own list to avoid retracing your steps if you receive a hint.

 I mentioned the game’s vague hints before.
-The items you collect along the way will help you however their uses are never explained.
+The items you collect along the way will help you however they have no description.
 Some are obvious; the silver ring increases walking speed while the crystal ball provides a useful auto map.
 The most important item in the game is the yunke fruit which reveals hidden items.
 Unfortunately they never tell you where these hidden items are.
 Many critical items are hidden in seemingly random pillars and stones in the game that are never hinted at.
 Some even involve multiple steps like using the Rain bell plus yunke fruit to make the door to a tower appear.
 Sometimes mandatory warps are between two random statues you must stand between for a few seconds.
 I am absolutely baffled as to how anyone discovered some of these.
 If you are not playing with a guide you are screwed.

 Despite the confusing progression Dragon Scroll is not all that hard.
 Only the initial portion of the game is difficult due to your low health.
 Combat is simple since your default attack is ranged.
 Oddly there are no healing items to carry.
 The only means of restoring health is to either find a chest that will restore full health or to level up.
 It sounds incredibly limiting but in practice is little deterrent.
 You will not have to grind for experience too much so new levels come quickly.
 Odds are your only deaths will come from the few bosses.
 Even that only carries a small penalty as you restart in the current area with all experience and levels intact.
 The challenge comes from figuring out where to go and what to do of which the game has that in spades.